khenderick/khenderick.github.io/index.md

 > OpenMotics makes an affordable home automation system.
 Both hard- and software are developed in-house and are available as open-source.
 It allows its users to take full control over their house and gives them access to high resolution energy measurements.

-**Co-Founder, Software Engineer** • As part of the Software team, I'm working on both frontend and backend, providing users with an easy-to-use interface for managing their home automation platform.
-Some parts mainly use Django and its templating engine, newer parts consist of an [Aurelia frontend](https://github.com/openmotics/gateway-frontend) talking to an API.
+**Co-Founder, Software Engineer** • As part of the Software team, I'm working on both frontends and backends, providing users with an easy-to-use interface for managing their building automation platform.
+Some parts use Django and its templating engine, newer parts consist of an [Aurelia frontend](https://github.com/openmotics/gateway-frontend) talking to an API.

 ###### 05/2012 - Present • Gent, Belgium • Python, ES5/6/7, HTML5, CSS • Django, Cherrypy, KnockoutJS, Aurelia